deena2101/Heart-Disease-Prediction/README.md

 The main goal of this project is to provide a data driven tool that will assist doctors as well as patients to detect and prevent cardiovascular diseases.

 Dataset
-The dataset used in this project is the Heart Disease Data from Kaggle, available here.
+The dataset used in this project is the Heart Disease Data from Kaggle.
 It contains various attributes related to heart disease.

 Tech Stack
 Programming language : Python